Gozala/workspace/pages/PLN LabWeek 2022 takaways.md

 	- We've committed to participate in the WG.
 	- We have identified opportunity in making put bytes here & take bytes from there part of the protocol.
 		- It allows us to reduce operational costs.
-		- It also seems to fit well with IPFS in my pocket scenarios as attested by [[@carsonfarmer]] (of Textile fame), because you may not have requested bytes
+		- It also seems to fit well with IPFS in my pocket scenarios as attested by [[@carsonfarmer]] (of Textile fame), because you may not have requested bytes locally but often have them somewhere in the cloud.
+-